 The instructions recommend leaving the pool laid out in the sun for an hour or so prior to assembly for more flexibility in the material.
 As we worked with it last night, it seemed as though this recommendation would be helpful to have followed.
 It was still workable, but a bit stiff.

 Following the steps in the included directions, we got the top ring of piping weaved through the slots first.
 Then we connected all of the pipes with the T-shaped pipe pieces.
 Pretty basic stuff.
 The assembly is exactly like the Intex pool we had.
 The one noticeable difference is that the pipes are an oval shape instead of round.
-I am excited to see if this adds stability, or maybe helps the pool not sink into the ground so easily.
+Just make sure not lay your pool on top of anything sharp and take it down in the off season, and you will have years of cooling summer memories with this pool.

 One part of the directions that we apparently overlooked was putting the little rubber pieces on the pegs.
 It wasn’t very clear.
 So, make sure you put them on first, so you don’t hve to remove the pegs and start over like we did.